CallMeSnacktime/github-docs-example/README.md

 ```

 Github extends  the functionality of markdown tables to provide more alignment and table cell formattiong options. [<sup>[3]</sup>](#external-references)

+- Make note of where the pipe key is located.
+- It should appear above return/enter key.
+- It may vary based on your keyboard layout.

 ![Photo of the pipe character on a keyboard](assets/pipe.png)